The original: Sardine Run East Coast, South Africa

 · February to mid/late May: around Port St Francis

-· Late May to June
+· Late May to early June

 : Chintsa / East London

-· July: Hole in the Wall at Coffee Bay / Transkei
+· June - July: Hole in the Wall at Coffee Bay / Transkei

 Contrary to popular belief that the Sardine Run only takes place between June and July, we, Expert-Tours, offer the Sardine Run off the east coast from February - at the end of the South African summer.
 And only with the beginning of the autumn storms do we shift our tours to the north along the east coast.